getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 View transaction events by clicking on the "Transactions" pre-built query in [Discover]({%- link _documentation/performance/discover/index.md -%}), or by using a search condition `event.type:transaction` in a [Discover Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}) view.

-When you open a Transaction Event in Discover, you'll see the **span view** at the top of the page.
+When you open a transaction event in Discover, you'll see the **span view** at the top of the page.
 Other information the SDK captured as part of the Transaction event will also be displayed, such as breadcrumbs.

 [{% asset performance/discover-span.png alt="Discover span showing the map of the transactions (aka minimap) and the black dashed handlebars for adjusting the window selection." %}]({% asset performance/discover-span.png @path %})